hoaihdinh/pet-network-distributed/README.md

 ## External Sources
 **Disclaimer:**
-Generative AI tools (ChatGPT, Claude, and/or Github Copilot) were used in this project to implement 2PC and/or raft
+Generative AI tools (ChatGPT, Claude, and/or Github Copilot) were used in this project to implement 2PC and raft

 **Links**
 - https://raft.github.io/